 A NOTE FROM YOSEF WOSK:

-The award was established to catalyze the art of creative criticism.
+The award was established to catalyze the art of creative commentary.
 As our society matures, feedback must also deepen and respond to inspired offerings.
-This province-wide award is presented to a writer for an outstanding piece or body of work that will raise the level of cultural conversation and, ultimately, human creativity.
+This Canada-wide award is presented to a writer for work of discernment and compelling style that raises the level of cultural conversation and, ultimately, human creativity.

 The award is named in honour of Max Wyman, O.C., D.Litt. (hon).
 He is a cultural paragon whose clear vision, incisive writing and fearless voice have both grounded and encouraged us.
 From his genesis in England (b.
 May 14, 1939) to his half-century here in British Columbia he has been an unparalleled personality, a cultural critic and midwife of creativity whose influence is sure to be modelled by future generations.